 First day walking after a generous breakfast to fuel us for the day.
-We got lunches from the supermarket the day before and caught a bus to Misurina and started following the walk alongside Lake Misurina.
+We got lunches from the supermarket the day before and caught a bus to Misurina.
+This is where we started following the walk alongside Lake Misurina.
 We found the trail which brought us to Tre Chime Landmark.
 It was a little challenging but so rewarding and enjoyable.

 The landscape being on top of the mountain is unspeakable.
 There are just no words or pictures would do it justice.
 You can see so far across the mountains with the valleys and the river below.
-We were walking along the edge of the valley high up for a while and just when we thought it couldn’t get any better, the views left us gobsmacked.
+We were walking along the edge of the valley high up for a while.
+Just when we thought it couldn’t get any better, the views left us gobsmacked.
 Hiking in the Dolomites should be on everyone’s bucket list.

-As we turned following the track, we felt as we were at the bottom of the mountains again, we could see the famous landmark Tre Chime.
-Once we were at the Tre Chime we noticed the view of the valley and long distance of the mountains that we are far away from any cities, industries and internet.
+As we turned following the track, we felt as we were at the bottom of the mountains again.
+We could even see the famous landmark Tre Chime.
+Once we were at the Tre Chime, we noticed the view of the valley.
+We saw the long distance of the mountains that we are far away from any cities, industries and internet.
 The only means of transport is hiking and helicopter.
 There are no cars or even bikes here.

 While we walk on to our second night in our refuges, we saw a rescue helicopter in training.
 We walked on the old trail which is not recommended for the faint heart.
 There is a proper, much safer trail.
 We decided to go for it and it was fun and challenging.
 We noticed different caves.